jtfrey/ht-two-stage-gaussian/README.md

 This directory contains files that implement a Slurm job array-based workflow for studying large-scale combinations of computational parameters.
 In this case, the combinations of a discrete molecule ("chemical") and multiple solvents are to be studied.

+The generation of job array hierarchies makes use of the [job-templating-tool](https://github.com/jtfrey/job-templating-tool) utility.

 ## Configuration